chavee/node-red-contrib-netpie/README.md

 1. Add a **Device Config** node
 2. Enter your Device ID and Token from NETPIE Portal
-3. Configure the connection endpoint (NETPIE/NEXPIE)
-4. Set up channel configuration if needed
+3. Set up realtime channel configuration if needed

 ### Real-time Features
 Some nodes support real-time features that require channel connections: